celery/celery/docs/userguide/periodic-tasks.rst

     will be used, or you can specify a custom time zone for Celery alone by using the :setting:`timezone` setting.

-    The database scheduler will not reset when timezone related settings change, so you must do this manually:
+    The database scheduler won't reset when timezone related settings change, so you must do this manually:

     .. code-block:: console